You may at times wonder if it’s acceptable to write for free to either build your portfolio or get experience.

 Working out whether you should write for free is really about ensuring that nobody is taking advantage of you and that you’re a willing participant in the process.

-Have you written content for free?
+Have you written articles or blogs for free?
 What did you get out of it?
 Share your comments below.